Language-Research-Technology/rrkive-website/content/fundamentals/implementation-patterns/index.md

 ---

+(This page is a work in progress, first version is a quick update from the Arkisto website: will be updated with fresh examples in Q2 2024)

 There are multiple use cases for RRKive which we will document in the abstract, in addition to the specific [case studies](/case-studies/) we're already working on.
 Due to its standards-based and extensible nature, RRKive can realise the goal of making data [FAIR](https://www.force11.org/group/fairgroup/fairprinciples) (Findable, Accessible, Interoperable, Re-usable).

 # The (mythical) minimal RRKive platform